 Kale, chard, and baby spinach combine with mushrooms, garlic, leeks, Dijon mustard, and spices to form the base for a baked-egg dish that's a bit like an omelette turned inside out.
 We combine the leeks, mushrooms, and blanched greens with butter, half and half, and milk in a cast iron pan.
 After cracking half a dozen eggs on top of the rich and creamy mixture, we transfer it all to the oven to bake until the egg whites are just set and the yolks still runny.

 This easy one-skillet meal cooks up under the broiler in no time.
-It starts with chicken marinated in a mixture of yogurt and spices, tandoori-style; we recommend the tandoori spice mix from Penzeys if you don't want to make your own at home.
+It starts with chicken marinated in a mixture of yogurt and spices, tandoori-style; store-bought tandoori spice mix is definitely an option if you don't want to make your own at home.
 We then broil the chicken with its marinade until the meat is browned and tender, and use the cooking liquid to steam the couscous served on the side, giving it an extra dose of flavor.
 Dates and almonds round out the dish.

 Like traditional biscuits, these angel biscuits are buttery and tender, but their flavor and texture are closer to those of Parker House rolls—yeasty and light.
 The dough is shaped and arranged in a cast iron pan, then left to proof overnight in the refrigerator, making the biscuits an easy prepare-ahead option for breakfast or brunch.
 When baked until golden brown, they're perfect for stuffing with slices of country ham or spreading with butter and jelly.